Japanese language: Inflection and conjugation

 The so-called -te verb form is used for a variety of purposes: either progressive or perfect aspect (see above); combining verbs in a temporal sequence (Asagohan o tabete sugu dekakeru "I'll eat breakfast and leave at once"), simple commands, conditional statements and permissions (Dekakete-mo ii?
 "May I go out?"), etc.

 The word da (plain), desu (polite) is the copula verb.
-It corresponds approximately to the English be, but often takes on other roles, including a marker for tense, when the verb is conjugated into its past form datta (plain), deshita (polite).
+It corresponds to the English verb is and marks tense when the verb is conjugated into its past form datta (plain), deshita (polite).
 This comes into use because only i-adjectives and verbs can carry tense in Japanese.
 Two additional common verbs are used to indicate existence ("there is") or, in some contexts, property: aru (negative nai) and iru (negative inai), for inanimate and animate things, respectively.
 For example, Neko ga iru "There's a cat", Ii kangae-ga nai "[I] haven't got a good idea".

 The verb "to do" (suru, polite form shimasu) is often used to make verbs from nouns (ryōri suru "to cook", benkyō suru "to study", etc.) and has been productive in creating modern slang words.
-Japanese also has a huge number of compound verbs to express concepts that are described in English using a verb and an adverbial particle (e.g. tobidasu "to fly out, to flee," from tobu "to fly, to jump" + dasu "to put out, to emit").
+Japanese also has a huge number of compound verbs to express concepts that are described in English using a verb and an adverbial particle (e.g. tobidasu "to fly out, to flee", from tobu "to fly, to jump" + dasu "to put out, to emit").

 There are three types of adjectives (see Japanese adjectives):